dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 1.  #### How can I shorten the SSL certificate chain in my browser?

     This isn't possible.
 The only way to shorten a chain is to promote an intermediate certificate to root.
-Ideally, you should promote the certificate that represents your Certificate Authority, that way the chain will consist of just two certificates.
+Ideally, you should promote the certificate that represents your Certificate Authority – that way the chain will consist of just two certificates.

     Root certificates are packaged with the browser software.
 The list can only be altered by the browser maintainers.
 </div>